MerkulovDaniil/optim/docs/applications/deep_learning.md

 ![](../dl.png)

-A lot of practical tasks nowadays are being solved by the deep learning approach, which is usually implies finding local minimum of a non - convex function, that generalizes well (enough 😉).
-The goal of this short text is to provide you an importance of the optimization behind neural network training.
+A lot of practical tasks nowadays are being solved using the deep learning approach, which is usually implies finding local minimum of a non-convex function, that generalizes well (enough 😉).
+The goal of this short text is to show you the importance of the optimization behind neural network training.

 ## Cross entropy
 One of the most commonly used loss functions in classification tasks is the normalized categorical cross-entropy in $$K$$ class problem: